amosproj/amos2024ws03-android-zero-instrumentation/README.md

 For a working emulator inside the docker image, you will need some form of X11 forwarding.
 Installing nix and using the development shell is the recommended approach for development.

+[^1]: Android is a trademark of Google LLC.
+The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.